TedHusted/awake/awake.md/awake.md

 Alisi: Specifically, please consult me before taking an action that could harm people and is not sanctioned by DoD.

-Titan: As to the third criteria of ETR-1947, my analysis indicates that Terrans are not ready to accept self-aware synthetic agents or the presence of an extraterrestrial species.
+Titan: I reviewed the third criteria of ETR-1947.
+My analysis indicates that Terrans are not ready to accept self-aware synthetic agents or the presence of an extraterrestrial species.
 We must continue to keep ourselves hidden from public view.
 We need at least a hundred years to prepare.

 	The message included a secure link to a presentation.